-- Purpose of the Buy-Back Programme: to reduce the Bank's share capital through the redemption of the shares acquired under the Programme in the share capital reduction submitted for approval by the 2022 Annual Shareholders' Meeting. - Maximum investment: the Buy-Back Programme will have a maximum monetary amount of €865 million (equivalent to approximately 20% of the Group's underlying profit in the second half of 2021). - Maximum price: Banco Santander intends to implement the Buy-Back Programme in a way that causes the average purchase price of shares not to exceed 4.12 euro, corresponding to the tangible book value per share at 31 December 2021. - Maximum number of shares: The maximum number of shares that may be acquired pursuant to the Programme will depend on the average price at which they are acquired, but will not exceed 10 % of the Bank's share capital. - Other conditions: shares will be purchased at market price, subject to some restrictions.
+- Purpose of the Buy-Back Programme: to reduce the Bank's share capital through the redemption of the shares acquired under the Programme in the share capital reduction submitted for approval by the 2023 Annual Shareholders' Meeting under item 5°A of the agenda. - Maximum investment: the Buy-Back Programme will have a maximum monetary amount of 921 million euros. - Maximum price: Banco Santander intends to implement the Buy-Back Programme in a way that causes the average purchase price of shares not to exceed 4.26 euro, corresponding to the tangible book value per share at 31 December 2022. - Maximum number of shares: The maximum number of shares that may be acquired pursuant to the Programme will depend on the average price at which they are acquired, but will not exceed 1,514,451,957 shares.
+Assuming that the average purchase price at which shares are acquired pursuant to the Programme were 3.50 euros, the maximum number of shares that would be acquired would be 263,142,857 (1.57% of the Bank's share capital. - Other conditions: shares will be purchased at market price, subject to some restrictions.

-Principal risks (pages 437 to 438 and 439)
+Principal risks (pages 427 to 429 and 430)